-Many women already face inadequate or difficult-to-access care for menopause issues.
-And for women in much of the US, that problem is only going to increase.
+With the lack of clinics for menopause, many women already face inadequate or difficult-to-access care for their transition issues.
+And for women in much of the US, that OB/GYN shortage problem is only going to increase.

-According to an article in Fortune Magazine, the US could face a shortage of 8,800 ob/gyns by 2020.
+The US could face a shortage of 8,800 ob/gyns in 2020.
 Because the current population of ob/gyns is older (16 percent below the age of 40; 36 percent over 55), and ob/gyns tend to retire younger than other docs (at age 59, on average), the problem is likely to get worse.

 In this podcast, Gennev CEO Jill Angelo and Gennev Director of Health ob/gyn Dr. Rebecca Dunsmoor-Su talk about the potential impacts of the shortage on women's health, and how it disproportionately affects women in menopause.

 If you need an OB/GYN's help, a Gennev menopause-certified gynecologist can give you a trusted opinion, determine if medication is right for you, and they can provide prescription support.
 Book an appointment with a doctor here.

 Enter technology, innovation, and passion for women's health: led by Jill and Dr. Rebecca, Gennev is helping fill the health care gap via our new telehealth service.
 Affordable, private, convenient video and text conferencing will give many more women access to healthcare practitioners who specialize in helping women manage menopause symptoms.

 We'd love to know your thoughts about our telehealth offering.
 Are you excited about the possibility of having focused conversation with a menopause specialist?
 Eager to start getting answers via telehealth?
 Concerned about privacy?